devspace-sh/devspace/docs/pages/charts/what-are-helm-charts.md

       cpu: "200m"
       memory: "300Mi"
 ```
-The values defined in `values.yaml` are defaults which can be overwritten during the deployment of an Helm chart.
-DevSpace.cli uses value-overwriting to update the image tags to the most recently build and pushed tags.
+The values defined in `values.yaml` are defaults which can be overridden during the deployment of an Helm chart.
+DevSpace.cli uses value-overriding to update the image tags to the most recently build and pushed tags.

 ### templates/
 The `templates/` folder contains all templates for your chart.
 Tiller will parse all the `.yaml` files defined in this folder and parse them as templates together with the values defined in the `values.yaml`.